Wellness: Policies & Procedures

 Credit by Experience

-Retroactive credit may be granted for certain independent activities if completed within one year before matriculation at RIT.
-A formal written request must be submitted that clearly outlines the activity that is being considered for wellness education credit along with all documentation of the experience (signatures of instructors/copy of certificate).
-A minimum of 15 hours of a previous activity is required.
+Retroactive credit may be granted for certain independent activities.
+A formal written request must be submitted that clearly outlines the activity that is being considered for wellness education credit along with all documentation of the experience (signatures of instructors/copy of certificate) is required.
 Formal requests should be submitted to Dugan Davies

 Course Fees and Recreation Membership Fees

 Most Wellness activity courses carry a nominal fee (non-refundable after the add/drop period has ended) that is included in the tuition bill from the Student Financial Services office.
-The Institute covers the first two classes up to $190 in class fees.
+The Institute covers the first two classes up to $200 in class fees.
 Some Wellness activity courses are held off-campus and carry various course fees.
-All fees are listed on the course descriptions on SIS.
+All fees are listed on the course note on SIS.

 All RIT registered students receive automatic access to the Student Life Center and Field House.
 Students only registered for a wellness class will be provided access if the class is needed to fulfill a graduation requirement.
 Access will be granted upon review by the Student Life Center Main Office.
 If the class is not needed for graduation, the student will need to purchase a recreation membership in order to access the facility and participate in the class.

 Wellness activity classes are a graduation requirement but are not averaged into a student's GPA because they are non-credit bearing.

 An Incomplete ("I") may be given to students who do not fulfill attendance and/or course requirements (due to illness, injury or personal reasons) at the instructor's discretion.
 The student is responsible for making arrangements with the instructor to complete the course requirements within two academic quarters following the quarter in which the "I" was issued.
 If not completed within two quarters, the "I" grade is changed to an "F" on the student’s academic transcript.